ManApart/quest-command/notes.md

 - Break scope manager and item manager listeners into own classes
 - make evaluate and execute return true/ a number so caller can be aware if behavior etc found
 - Managers etc should return copies of items so that the parsed ones are immutable
+- Create a git wiki and move readme information to more sorted format?

 #### Persistence
 - Tree continues burning even after leaving it and coming back (Persistence within session)